Piqua Shawnee Tribe

 The Piqua Shawnee Tribe is a state-recognized tribe in Alabama.
 The organization is not a federally recognized American Indian tribe.
-The federally recognized Shawnee Tribe and Absentee Shawnee Tribe of Indians regard the Piqua Shawnee Tribe as a fraudulent organization.
+The federally recognized Shawnee Tribe and Absentee Shawnee Tribe of Indians regard the Piqua Shawnee Tribe as a fraudulent tribe.

 Name

 Piqua was the name of a historical Shawnee town near the Mad River in Ohio.
 The name Piqua referred to "a man that sprang up out of the ashes".
 The Shawnee people are an Indigenous people of the Northeastern Woodlands.

 Organization

 The Piqua Shawnee Tribe is based in Birmingham, Alabama and Oxford, Alabama.
 They had 300 members in 2022.